The Big Town (1925 film)

-The Big Town is a 1925 American short silent comedy film directed by Robert F. McGowan.
-It was the 34th Our Gang short subject to be released.
+The Big Town is a 1925 American short silent comedy film, the 34th in the Our Gang series, directed by Robert F. McGowan.

 Plot

-The gang is playing around the railroad yard when a fire breaks out.
-They hide in a railroad car and get trapped.
-The next morning they find out they have arrived in New York City.
-They soon are enjoying the sites, visiting the Brooklyn Bridge, the Statue of Liberty, and taking a sightseeing bus for a joyride, where they are finally caught by the police.
+The gang is playing in the railyard when a fire starts.
+They hide in a railroad car and are trapped.
+The next morning, they discover that they have arrived in New York City.
+They enjoy the sites, visiting the Brooklyn Bridge and the Statue of Liberty, and they take a sightseeing bus for a joyride but are finally caught by the police.

-A police officer is assigned to take the gang back home on a train.
-They scatter the entomologist's bugs around the sleeper car during the night, and order exotic foods for breakfast.
-They eventually arrive back home where their mothers greet them with a spanking.
+A police officer is assigned to return the gang home on a train.
+They scatter an entomologist's bugs around the sleeper car during the night and order exotic foods for breakfast.
+When they arrive at home, their mothers greet them with a spanking.